GrumpyGio/Scara_Robot/README.md

 <br />
 The library will also define the pins for you so you did not have to do that.<br />
 <br />
-Attention: To let the library work make sure you have installed the "AccelSteppr" library.<br />
+Attention: To let the library work make sure you have installed the "AccelStepper" library.<br />
 <br />
 How to use:<br />